adam2am/language-tools-with-civet/0typescript-civet-attempt/core-findings.md

 4. Fix and expand `civet-diagnostics.spec.ts` and `civet-hover.spec.ts`, validating diagnostics, hover, go-to-definition, and completions against the unified pipeline.
 5. Deprecate or fallback the direct Civet compile in `svelte2tsx` once the preprocessor path is robust.

+**Next Milestones (Phase 3):**

+#### Chunk A: New Language-Feature Providers & Compilation Fix

+1. Implement `CivetCompletionsProvider`
+   - Relevant files:
+     - `packages/language-server/src/plugins/civet/features/CivetCompletionsProvider.ts` (new)
+     - `packages/language-server/src/plugins/civet/CivetPlugin.ts` (hook up `getCompletions`)
+   - Context: Hook into the TypeScript service via `LSAndTSDocResolver` to offer completions for Civet-specific syntax (`:=`, `.=`) and map positions back through our source-map chain.
+   - Question: How should we call `service.getCompletionsAtPosition` and map the resulting entries via `ConsumerDocumentMapper` to produce correct LSP `CompletionList` ranges?

+2. Implement `CivetCodeActionsProvider`
+   - Relevant files:
+     - `packages/language-server/src/plugins/civet/features/CivetCodeActionsProvider.ts` (new)
+     - `packages/language-server/src/plugins/civet/CivetPlugin.ts` (delegate `getCodeActions`)
+   - Context: Surface TypeScript code-fixes (e.g., import fixes, signature fixes) as LSP code actions within Civet blocks and remap edits back to the original Civet source.
+   - Question: Which subset of TS code-fix actions do we support first, and how do we wrap `getCodeFixesAtPosition` to produce an LSP `CodeAction[]` with correctly mapped edit ranges?

+3. Investigate & fix Civet→TS compilation of function expressions
+   - Relevant files:
+     - `svelte-preprocess-with-civet/src/transformers/civet.ts` (primary preprocessor)
+     - `packages/svelte2tsx/src/svelte2tsx/index.ts` (fallback compilation)
+   - Context: Civet syntax `name := (): void -> { ... }` currently emits `const name = function(): void { ... }`, causing `Unexpected token` during TS parsing.
+It should instead generate an arrow function `const name = (): void => { ... }`.
+   - Question: How can we detect `->` with explicit return types in the transformer and emit a TS arrow function rather than a `function` expression?

+#### Chunk B: Diagnostics Refinement, Pipeline Sanity & Tests

+4. Refine `filterCivetDiagnostics`
+   - Relevant files:
+     - `packages/language-server/src/plugins/typescript/features/DiagnosticsProvider.ts`
+   - Context: Duplicate "Cannot find name" errors appear once per source-map chain; we also need to suppress TS parse errors on Civet syntax when the preprocessor output is present.
+   - Question: Should we dedupe diagnostics by `(code, message, range)` or by original vs. generated ranges, and which TS error codes should we drop entirely?

+5. Surface Civet-preprocessor syntax errors as LSP diagnostics
+   - Relevant files:
+     - `packages/language-server/src/plugins/svelte/SvelteDocument.ts` (`TranspiledSvelteDocument.create`)
+     - `packages/language-server/src/plugins/typescript/DocumentSnapshot.ts` (`preprocessSvelteFile`)
+   - Context: Preprocessor parse failures currently surface as raw Svelte errors; we want to catch these, map their positions back to Civet source, and emit them as formal LSP diagnostics.
+   - Question: What's the best interception point to catch `preprocess()` errors and convert them into `Diagnostic` objects with correct mapped locations?

+6. Disable TS-fallback compile path in `svelte2tsx`
+   - Relevant files:
+     - `packages/svelte2tsx/src/svelte2tsx/index.ts`
+   - Context: Once the primary Civet preprocessor always runs, skip `svelte2tsx`'s dynamic `@danielx/civet` fallback to avoid redundant compilation and parse errors.
+   - Question: How can we detect that the preprocessor has already handled Civet (e.g., via `lang` change or presence of a source map) and bypass the fallback branch?

+7. Add integration tests
+   - Relevant files:
+     - `packages/language-server/test/plugins/typescript/features/civet-features/*`
+   - Context: End-to-end tests covering completions, code actions, deduped diagnostics, preprocessor syntax errors, and absence of duplicate messages.
+   - Question: Which minimal `.svelte` fixture files cover all scenarios, and how should we structure tests using `LSAndTSDocResolver` plus our chained mappers?

 ## Verified End-to-End Source Map Chaining

 *   The new unit test `packages/language-server/test/civet-chain.test.ts` runs an end-to-end Civet→TS→TSX chain within `SvelteDocumentSnapshot` and `ConsumerDocumentMapper`.